QingyuLiaib/PLA-MoRe/README.md

 CPA-MoRe is a deep-learning model to predict compound-protein binding affinity, which takes the molecular graphs of compounds,the Chemical Checker signatures of compoundsm and the one-dimensional sequences of proteins as input.

 ##Data
+The Chemical Checker signatures of compounds are extracted from http://

 ##Usage
-data.py: preprocess the data for trainiing, validation and test cc training.py: train a CPA-MoRe model
+data.py: preprocess the data for trainiing, validation and test. cc_datapre.py: preprocess the CC signatures of compounds. training.py: train a CPA-MoRe model.

 ##